 - 1 tablespoon olive oil

 - Place the chicken tenders between two layers of wax paper and pound them ⅛-inch-thin.

 - Brush both sides of the chicken pieces with mustard, and sprinkle with garlic powder and cayenne.

 - Place the Parmesan in a shallow bowl.
 Dip the chicken pieces, one by one, into the Parmesan and press to coat.

-- Heat a nonstick double-burner griddle (or two large nonstick skillets) over medium-high heat, about 2 minutes.
+- Heat a nonstick double-burner griddle (or two large nonstick skillets) over medium heat for about 2 minutes.
 Brush with olive oil.
-Fry the chicken tenders until browned, about 3 minutes on each side.
+Fry the chicken tenders until browned and cooked through (their internal temperature should reach 165ºF), about 3 minutes on each side.